The following article outlines how we market short courses.

 New Courses Banner: The first run of every course is always added to the New Courses Collection Page and the course is on there for 4 weeks in total.

 All the weekly newsletters featured a banner that is linked to the New Courses Collection Page.

 We encourage partners to lead on the development and distribution of press materials if they wish to announce a new course, but we ask that the FutureLearn Comms team is notified of any press activity in good time, with any press material shared a minimum of 5 working days in advance.

 Depending on newsworthiness, the FutureLearn Comms Team may be able to support press activity, primarily by reviewing press material, supplying a quote, and/or distributing to our education trade press contacts.
-We may also be able to add press releases to our press page, which can be found here.
+We may also be able to add press releases to our press page.